IAGOnDiscord/roflcopter/README.md

-#### This project is complete.
-Any (unlikely) future development will be done on Gitlab.
+#### This project is considered complete.
+Any (unlikely) future development will be done on Codeberg.
 Please direct any issues there.

 # roflcopter